edsu/teju-instagram/README.md

 * install [Node]
 * install [Python]
-* npm install
+* `npm install`
-* node\_modules/instagram-screen-scrape/bin/index.js --username _tejucole > teju.json
+* `node_modules/instagram-screen-scrape/bin/index.js --username _tejucole > teju.json`
-* python json2csv.py
+* `python json2csv.py`

-I tried to use the Instagram API, but you have to create an app to authenticate, and the app is in the sandbox, so it can't see Teju's public posts.
+FWIW, I initially tried to use the Instagram API, but you have to create an app to authenticate, and the app is in the sandbox, so it can't see Teju's public posts.
 So it was easier to scrape the public website in this case.

 [Node]: http://nodejs.orgk
 [Python]: http://python.org